LouisRoss/spiking-model/README.md

-# spiking-model
+# Spiking Neuron Model
-Spiking neural network based on LouisRoss/modelengine

-.
+## A C++ Spiking Neural Network based on [LouisRoss/ModelEngine](https://github.com/LouisRoss/modelengine) to efficiently execute with all available cores